1984vc/website/content/docs/cap-table-worksheet/about.md

 prev: /docs/founders-handbook/cap-table-worksheet
 ---

 The captable worksheet is an open-source, client-side tool to help founders model their SAFE and priced rounds.
-We host an instance at [https://1984.vc/docs/cap-table-worksheet](https://1984.vc/docs/cap-table-worksheet)
+The github module is available at [https://github.com/1984vc/startup-finance] and 1984 hosts an instance at [https://1984.vc/docs/cap-table-worksheet](https://1984.vc/docs/cap-table-worksheet)

 Design Goals: